CMSgov/design-system/.github/ISSUE_TEMPLATE/propose-a-new-item-for-the-cms-design-system.md

 ## What
 > Give a brief description of the style, component or pattern you want to propose.
 ## Why
-> Explain why you think this should be added to the Design System.
+> Explain why you think this should be added to the CMS Design System.
->
-> - What evidence do you have that it can serve more than one use case and be reusable in multiple scenarios?
-> - What evidence do you have that it meets the needs in multiple scenarios?
+> - Identify the need the proposal solves.
 > - Have you checked that it doesn't already exist in the Design System?
-## Anything else
+> - Can this serve more than one use case and be reusable in multiple scenarios?
+Please explain.
-> Include links to any examples, research or code to support your proposal, if available.
+> - Please include links to any examples, research or code to support your proposal, if available.